RoseauTechnologies/Roseau_Load_Flow/doc/advanced/Floating_Neutral.md

 power.
 In severe cases, outlets can become dangerously energized with full phase-to-phase voltage, posing a significant risk of equipment damage, electric shock, or fire.

-With a perfectly balanced load, the neutral current is zero and the neutral voltage is zero as well.
+With a perfectly balanced load, both the neutral current and voltage are zero.
 With an unbalanced load, the neutral current is non-zero.
 In this case, it is the role of the neutral to balance the voltage across the electrical phases.
 In a floating neutral situation, the phase-to-phase voltages remain normal, but the 0V reference of the neutral gets lost.
 The larger the load imbalance, the more serious the issue becomes.

 ## Modelling floating neutral in Roseau Load Flow